Airtax – Terms of Business

 3.1 You must pay our fees for the Services.

-3.5 All fees must be paid by credit card.
+3.6 All fees must be paid by credit card.
 You consent to the fees being charged to your credit card through the use of the Stripe Australia Pty Limited payment facility (“Stripe”) which will process the credit card transaction.
-You consent to PwC providing your personal information and details of the Services to Stripe as required by the terms of the agreement between PwC and Stripe.
+You consent to Vialto Partners providing your personal information and details of the Services to Stripe as required by the terms of the agreement between Vialto Partners and Stripe.

 4 Confidentiality and privacy

-4.1 Confidential information – We each agree not to disclose each other’s confidential information, except for disclosures required by law, or confidential disclosures by PwC under its policies.
+4.1 Confidential information – We each agree not to disclose each other’s confidential information, except as otherwise contemplated in this statement (including the Vialto privacy statement) or otherwise as required by law, regulation or other disclosures by Vialto Partners in accordance with its policies.

 5.1 Accountants scheme – Our partners are members or affiliate members of Chartered Accountants Australia and New Zealand (“CAANZ”).
 Where CAANZ schemes have been approved under professional standards legislation in force in Australian states or territories, our liability in connection with the Services is limited in accordance with those CAANZ schemes.
 Legislation providing for apportionment of liability also applies.